 - DAY 10 - Nuku Hiva Island.
-Activities include morning stop in port Taiohae (arts-afts center), afternoom stop in Hakahau (Marquesan souvenirs shopping).
+Activities include morning stop in port Taiohae (arts-crafts center), afternoon stop in Hakahau (Marquesan souvenirs shopping).

 - DAY 11 - At Sea

 - DAY 12 - Rangiroa Atoll.
-Activities include lagoon swimming-snorkeling-scuba diving, visiting pearl (pearl and shell jewelry shopping).
+Activities include lagoon swimming-snorkeling-scuba diving, pearl and shell jewelry shopping.

 - DAY 14 - disembarkation in port Papeete at around 9:30 am.

 Aranui 5 cruise prices for the 14-day itinerary start from EUR 2530 (class C cabin / no kids under 16 years) and from EUR 3890 (standard double cabin, double occupancy rates).
 Aranui cruise deals are inclusive of all taxes, all meals, wine (during onboard meals), pre-scheduled shore excursions, onboard enrichment (expert lecturers/guides).